Blog Off-Topic

 Gaps in employment probably refer to the person’s struggle with finding a job maybe after quitting a job that didn’t work out.
 The several jobs refer to how we struggle to hold down a job and is fired after X amount of time.
 Most likely if the interviewer/manager sees the person had 10 jobs but only had them for a month or less, this makes the interviewer think the person wasn’t fit for the job.

 That person is qualified to the tee for the job.
 They were fired because their differences weren’t accepted or for other reasons.
 For instance, my mom refuses to accept that I need a time frame and direct instructions to better understand when I need to be ready or how something needs to be done.
 If you just say ‘get up early,’ that tells me nothing.
 How early?
 7 am?
 8 am?
 9 am?
-Why let someone who is useful for your company go over something that can be fixed easily?
+Why let someone useful for your company go over something that can be fixed easily?

 The Job’s environment

 I’ve mentioned that the setting of the job can play a big role in our ability to perform the job.
 ASD people have sensory issues.
 These can vary.
-Some are sensitive to light, cold, hot, unwanted physical contact, etc. If the jobs have a lot of people, it’s possible these sensory issues will be a problem.
+Some are sensitive to light, cold, hot, unwanted physical contact, etc. If the jobs have a lot of people, these sensory issues may be a problem.
 Take Walmart, it’s just too busy and fast-paced for me to work at.

 I feel some autism pages should have a giveaway for noise-canceling headphones or if the person has a YouTube channel/ blog, the page should give them the headphones for free in exchange for a review/mentioning the headphones.
 In my opinion, retail jobs or any job dealing with the public is not for us.
 This is just my 2 cents.
 Everyone is different.